learningcoding-pixel/tp/docs/DeveloperGuide.md

    1. Prerequisites: Team at index `1` has at least one session.
    2. Test case: `deletesession i/1 si/1`
       Expected: Success message and session removed.
-   3. Test case: `deletesession i/1 si/0` or index > sessions count
+   3. Test case: `deletesession i/1 si/x`: 'where x is 0 or larger than the sessions list size
       Expected: Error about invalid session index.